Again River: Toponymy

 The hydronyme "rivière Again" was formalized on December 5, 1968, by the Commission de toponymie du Québec, at the creation of this commission.

 History

 The river remained largely unexplored until 2012, when Canadian Adam Shoalts successfully canoed the entire length, discovering canyons and notably numerous previously unknown waterfalls.
 According to Shoalts in his book Alone Against the North, the name originates from a 1931 surveyor notebook.
 The surveyor, named King, had been questioning a local Indian trapper about the river, who did not speak English very well, and he kept repeating a word that sounded like "again".
-Shoalts also said it was believed the river followed a seam that joined Precambrien shield rock with Late Devonian rock.
+Shoalts also said it was believed the river followed a seam that joined Precambrian shield rock with Late Devonian rock.